mustafaelagamey/learning_django/README.md

  1. In views.py , Add class that inherit from `django.views.generic.CreateView` and pass attrs `model` , it's fields attr `fields` , `template_name` , `success_url`
  2. You should use the `form` provided in the template context to access the form

+ ##### Simple File uploader
+ 1. Create post multipart form with csrf and upload input
+ 2. Receive this form at django and loop through the posted file method `request.FILES['file_inp_name'].chuncks()` and put all of it into one file
+ 3. The written file is the original file